Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

-\textit{Discussion.} Generally, increasing the quasiperiodic potential is expected to suppress the NHSE or extended states, driving the system toward bulk localization.
+Generally, increasing the quasiperiodic potential is expected to suppress the NHSE or extended states, driving the system toward bulk localization.
 Contrary to this conventional scenario, we find that when the system is in the SFL regime, quasiperiodicity destroys this state, inducing an extended regime near the PBC limit and the NHSE regime far from it, before eventually entering the boundary-independent localized phase.
 We attribute the origin of this behavior to the distinct responses of the PBC spectrum and the GBC spectrum to the quasiperiodic potential.
+Furthermore, our analysis of the condition number shows that wavefunctions in the SFL regime, as a finite-size phenomenon, are highly sensitive to the boundary hopping amplitude.
+This behavior contrasts with the NHSE regime, where the condition number is insensitive to the boundary hopping amplitude.

 In non-reciprocal systems, characterization of different regimes is typically based on the spectral winding number~\cite{Gong2018,Okuma2020,Claes2021}, a topological invariant defined only under PBC and thus inapplicable under GBC.
-Alternative approaches employ boundary-condition-insensitive quantities, such as the entanglement entropy~\cite{Kawabata2023,Wang2023,Zhou2024,Li2024}, but their numerical evaluation requires high precision and is computationally demanding; for completeness, we present the corresponding entanglement-based regime diagram of our system in SM~\cite{SM}.
+Alternative approaches employ boundary-condition-insensitive quantities, such as the entanglement entropy~\cite{Kawabata2023,Wang2023,Zhou2024,Li2024}, but their numerical evaluation requires high precision and is computationally demanding; for completeness, we present the corresponding entanglement-based regime diagram of our system in Supplementary Note 2.
 We further note that the accuracy of the entanglement entropy itself depends on the condition number~\cite{Feng2025}.
-Therefore, characterizing regimes through the introduced non-normality ratio, quantified directly by the condition number under GBC, offers the most direct and efficient approach.
+Therefore, characterizing regimes through the introduced non-normality ratio, quantified directly by the condition number under GBC, offers a more direct and efficient approach.

 Non-reciprocal systems with non-Hermitian impurities and random disorder have already been experimentally realized in electrical circuits~\cite{Wang2025observation}, where the SFL has also been observed.
 Replacing random disorder with quasiperiodic modulation offers a natural route toward realizing the present model in experiments.
 Such a setup would enable direct observation of the predicted quasiperiodicity-assisted NHSE and delocalization, providing a versatile platform to explore the interplay among quasiperiodicity, non-Hermiticity, and boundary conditions.